To utilize the LoadMaster server agent you must have the following:

 9. Click Add.

-11. Remove the tick from the Script engine checkbox, and click OK.
+11. Clear the Script engine check box and click OK.

 There is one more step required; set the Windows registry to provide access to the perflib counters to the agent.

-1. Open the Registry Editor, by clicking Start, selecting Run, and entering regedit.
+1. Open the Registry Editor - click Start, select Run, and enter regedit.

 2. In the panel on the left, navigate to HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows NT > CurrentVersion > Perflib.